 - In Texas, February 2nd is now known as "Chris Kyle Day."
 There is also part of a highway named after Kyle as well.

 Chris Kyle Quotes

-In closing, Chris Kyle was one of the most lethal snipers in American history, and certainly earned the right to be among legendary snipers, such as Carlos Hathcock.
+In closing, Chris Kyle was one of the most lethal snipers in American history and certainly earned the right to be honored among legendary snipers, such as Carlos Hathcock.
 Although Kyle’s life was tragically cut short, leaving behind a wife and two children, his memory lives on in the hearts and minds that knew him best.
 Moreover, Kyle died while trying to help those that he loved most; his fellow military brothers.
-Kyle’s legend lives on, as he will continue to be remembered year-after-year for his unwavering commitment and service to his country and fellow servicemen.
+Kyle’s legend lives on, as he will continue to be remembered year after year for his unwavering commitment and service to his country and fellow servicemen.

 Images / Photographs:

 Greenblatt, Mark Lee.
 "Two Chris Kyle Stories You Won't See in 'American Sniper'."
 Military.com.
 Accessed March 29, 2019. https://www.military.com/special-operations/two-chris-kyle-stories-you-wont-see-in-american-sniper.html.